xcp-ng/xcp-ng-org/docs/vms/vms.md

 :::tip
 You will also find present and past releases of the tools at: [https://support.citrix.com/article/CTX235403](https://support.citrix.com/article/CTX235403), but this may require a Citrix account.

 For security reasons, we do not recommend using past releases.
-However, it may prove useful for old, unsupported, Windows releases.
+However, it may prove useful for old, unsupported Windows releases.
 :::

 ##### Automated installation via Windows Update: device drivers alone (XenServer VM Tools only)
-In Xen Orchestra, Go to the **Advanced** tab of the VM view to switch on the parameter called **Manage Citrix PV drivers via Windows Update**\
+In Xen Orchestra, Go to the **Advanced** tab of the VM view to switch on the parameter called **Manage Citrix PV drivers via Windows Update**.\
 This will install the device drivers automatically at next reboot.

 :::warning
 This procedure will **not** install the management agent.
-You will to install them using the XenServer tools installer.
+You will need to install them using the XenServer tools installer.
 :::

 The **Manage Citrix PV drivers via Windows Update** option is therefore not a complete solution if you need the guest metrics from the management agent.
 However, it may be a convenient way to get future driver updates if you wish so.